ibm-cloud-docs/cephaas/s3_cert_delete.md

 # Deleting S3 certificate
 {: #deleting-s3-cert}

-Delete S3 credential using the CLI, or API.
+Delete S3 credential by using the CLI or API.
 {: shortdesc}